Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 1. Add a test
 1. Run all tests and see if the new test fails.
-1. Write the code.
+1. Write the code to make test pass.
-1. Run tests.
+1. Run all tests.
-1. Refactor code.
+1. Refactor code in an attempt to make the tests pass.
 1. Repeat until all tests pass and code looks great!

 The question that should come to mind before even writing a test should be, "What class am I writing test for in the first place?"